FIFA Men's World Ranking: Game importance coefficients

+Historical calculation methods

 In December 1992, FIFA first published a listing in rank order of its men's member associations to provide a basis for comparison of the relative strengths of these teams.
 From the following August, this list was more frequently updated, to be published most months.
 Significant changes were implemented in January 1999 and again in July 2006, as a reaction to criticisms of the system.
 Historical records of the rankings, such as listed at FIFA.com, reflect the method of calculation in use at the time, as the current method has not been applied retrospectively to rankings before July 2006.
 Membership of FIFA has expanded from 167 to 211 since the rankings began; 211 members are currently included in the rankings.
 The Cook Islands were temporarily removed from the ranking in the period from September 2019 until February 2022, after not having played any matches between 4 September 2015 until 17 March 2022.